What CEOs Get Wrong About Pricing Teams

 Misconception 3: Pricing Is A Barrier To Sales Velocity

 Speed matters.
-But we’ve seen CEOs treat pricing discipline as friction — a delay to be minimized — instead of leverage to be protected.
+But I've seen CEOs treat pricing discipline as friction, a delay to be minimized, instead of leverage to be protected.

 The friction shows up when pricing is unclear, inconsistent, or underpowered.
-But it also shows up when sales leadership doesn’t buy into the pricing strategy — or doesn’t enforce it.
-In some cases, the pricing team needs to adjust flawed logic.
-But more often, it’s a sales management issue disguised as a pricing problem.
+But it also shows up when Sales leadership does not buy into the pricing strategy or does not enforce it.
+In some cases, the Pricing team needs to adjust flawed logic.
+More often, it is a Sales management issue disguised as a pricing problem.
+CEOs who diagnose this correctly save months of misplaced

 Misconception 4: Pricing Is Tactical